-The following tables provide a summary of comments received from review agencies, Indigenous communities and the public, and Walker's response to those comments.
+The following tables provide a summary of comments received from review agencies, Indigenous communities and the public, and Walker's response to comments received during the development of the draft ToR.
 A full listing of the comments received and how they have been considered by Walker are included in the RoC and comments disposition table.